theofief/nightflix/README.md

 # 🎬 Nightflix

 A clean streaming platform displaying movie and series trailers only.
-⚠️ No movie database included – you’ll need to plug in your own.
+⚠️ No movie database included

 ---

 ## 🌟 Features

-- 🖥️ Netflix-inspired interface
 - 🎥 Trailer streaming (video links only)
-- 🔍 Smart filtering & search (planned)
 - 💾 Clean UI built for performance
 - 🧩 Modular structure, easy to customize